Promoting a love of reading

 - Our curriculum promotes a diverse and meaningful reading experience through linking texts and stories to events and occasions e.g. Black History Month in October, Anti-bullying Week in November and Safer Internet Day in February.
 These texts are used to promote discussion and a sense of belonging, thus promoting teamwork.

-- Children show courage to embrace a range of unfamiliar texts based on 'Five Plagues of Reading Spines'.
+- Children show courage to embrace a range of unfamiliar texts based on the 'Five Plagues of Reading' Spine.

 - A team of Reading Ambassadors in Year 6, promote reading throughout the school and share books with younger children, showing responsibility.